russellmorley/django_multitenant/README.md

 Example

-For setting up a (multiplexed) application to have messages to application (stream) `test` sent to consumer `testsite/genericconsumers.py`:
+For setting up a (multiplexed) application to have messages sent to application (stream) `test` directed to consumer `testsite/genericconsumers.py`:

 Settings: